Engagement Session Planning Guide

 Choosing Time & Date

-I’m a natural light specialist because I believe that natural light, from the sun and its reflections, create photographs that feel fresh, timeless and true to you as a couple.
-I begin all engagement sessions one hour before the scheduled sunset during “the golden hour,” when the light is the dreamiest.
+We're natural light photographers because we believe that natural light, from the sun and its reflections, create photographs that feel fresh, timeless and true to you as a couple.
+We begin all engagement sessions one hour before the scheduled sunset during “the golden hour,” when the light is the dreamiest!
 Use a sunset calculator online to determine the scheduled sunset for the date and location you’d like to do your session.
-Then, just subtract 1 hour to figure out your start time.
+Next, simply subtract 1 hour to figure out your start time.
 Remember, the sun sets much earlier during the colder months of the year and much later during the warmer months, so make sure to factor that in when choosing your engagement session date, especially if you’re taking off work or have evening plans afterward.
-To get the most out of your session, please plan a buffer when getting ready so you can arrive about 15 minutes early to your session and be ready to start on time.
-I’m only able to shoot when natural light is still in the sky, so we’ll want to take advantage of every minute we have together before the sun goes down.
-Before we start your session, we’ll take 10-15 minutes to loosen up, chat and have some fun so you’re nice and relaxed in front of the camera!
+To get the most out of your session, please plan a buffer when getting ready so you can arrive about 10 minutes early to your session and be ready to start on time.
+We're only able to shoot when natural light is still in the sky, so we’ll want to take advantage of every minute we have together before the sun goes down!
+Before we start your session, we’ll take about 10 minutes to loosen up, chat and have some fun so you’re nice and relaxed in front of the camera!

 Selecting the Right Location